Reductions of piecewise-trivial principal comodule algebras: Introduction and preliminaries

-Let $\pi:X\rightarrow M$ be a principal $G$-bundle over $M$, and $G'$ a subgroup of $G$.
-A $G'$-{\em reduction} of $X\rightarrow M$ is a sub-bundle $X'\subseteq X$ over $M$ that is a principal $G'$-bundle over $M$ via the restriction of the $G$-action on $X$.
-The concept of a reduction is crucial because many important structures on manifolds can be formulated as reductions of their frame bundles.
-For instance, an orientation, a volume form and a metric on a manifold $M$ correspond to reductions of the frame bundle $FM$ to a $GL_+(n,\R)$-, $SL(n,\R)$- and $O(n,\R)$-bundle, respectively.
-See \cite{kn63} for more details.
+Let $X\rightarrow M$ be a principal $G$-bundle over $M$, and $G'$ be a closed subgroup of $G$.
+A $G'$-{\em reduction} of $X\rightarrow M$ is a subbundle $X'\subseteq X$ over $M$ that is a principal $G'$-bundle over $M$ via the restriction of the $G$-action on $X$.
+Reductions of a principal bundle to a given subgroup need not exist, and when they exist, they are, typically, highly non-unique.
+In particular, a reduction to the trivial subgroup is tantamount to a global section.
+Only trvializable principal bundles admit global sections, and there are as many global sections as trivializations. \begin{proposition} A principal $G$-bundle $X$ is isomorphic as a $G$-space with $X/G\times G$ if and only if there exists a continuous $G$-equivariant map $\Phi:X\rightarrow G$.
+Then the isomorphism is given explicitly by